 Pollard is a tiny city located in the state of Arkansas.
 With a population of 189 people and just one neighborhood, Pollard is the 299th largest community in Arkansas.

-Because occupations involving physical labor dominate the local economy, Pollard is generally considered to be a blue-collar town.
-47.73% of the Pollard workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Pollard, you'll notice that it is more blue-collar than most other communities in America.
+47.73% of Pollard’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Pollard is a city of construction workers and builders, sales and office workers, and service providers.
 There are especially a lot of people living in Pollard who work in office and administrative support (11.36%), teaching (9.09%), and sales jobs (7.95%).

 Pollard’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.